Our Programs

 This recognition of a serious and pervasive problem amongst employees, illustrates the impact the corrections environment has on everyone involved and validates the long-held belief that more must be done to protect and improve the mental and physical health of those who work behind the walls.

-Corrections officers must be respected for their hard work, seen as true consultants and key leaders in the criminal justice system, and understood for the pivotal role they play in executing and implementing reform efforts and programs.
+Corrections officers must be respected for their hard work, seen as true consultants and key leaders in the criminal justice system, and understood for the pivotal role they play in executing and implementing reform efforts and programs. Â

 Additionally, officers must embrace their roles in a rapidly changing profession and begin to seek out partners who align with their positions, find common ground where possible and look for new approaches where none can be found.

-• Designing strategies to deal with the universal issues affecting all corrections professionals.
+- Designing strategies to deal with the universal issues affecting everyone behind the walls.Â

-• Fostering a peer-to-peer learning network that develops and shares best practices nationally and in states.
+- Fostering a peer-to-peer learning network that develops and shares best practices on a state, local, and national level.Â

-• Creating a forum for officers and other experts to discuss policy initiatives and solutions.
+- Creating a forum for officers and other experts to discuss policy initiatives and solutions.

-• Bringing proven and innovative leadership training to corrections staff across the country and abroad.
+- Bringing proven and innovative leadership training to corrections staff across the country and abroad.

 Contact us to learn more.